william-wei0/Organoid-Analyzer/readme.md

 # Organoid Analyzer

-A Python-based machine learning pipeline for analyzing the morphology and trajectory of CAR T cells on patient outcomes from time-lapse flourescent microscopy images of patient-derived organoids of pancreatic adenocarcinoma using cell tracking and deep learning classification.
+A Python-based machine learning pipeline for analyzing the morphology and trajectory of CAR T cells on patient outcomes from time-lapse flourescent microscopy images of patient-derived organoids of pancreatic adenocarcinoma.

 ## Overview